Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Discussion

-In the proposed method, the effectiveness of the ensemble approximation, including the quality of the epistemic uncertainty estimates, relies on training a diverse set of models to ensure variance of predictions beyond the training data distribution.
-The method proposed in this work depends on random initialisation of network parameters and random shuffling of the training data to induce model diversity, but other more deliberate methods exist.
-Bootstrapping, i.e. re-sampling the training set with replacement, is a popular technique for inducing diversity in ensemble models, but some evidence suggests that this method is less appropriate for deep models as they typically perform better with more training data~\cite{deepensemble}.
+The effectiveness of the ensemble approximation in the proposed method, and thus the quality of the epistemic uncertainty estimates, depends on training a diverse set of models to ensure variance of predictions beyond the training data distribution.
+In this work we rely on random initialisation of network parameters and random shuffling of the training data to induce model diversity, but other more deliberate methods exist.
+Bootstrapping, i.e.~re-sampling the training set with replacement, is a popular technique for inducing diversity in ensemble models, but some evidence suggests that this method is less appropriate for deep models as they typically perform better with more training data~\cite{deepensemble}.
 We tried to apply bootstrapping in our experiments, but did not observe any improvements in terms of error or calibration, so we left it out for simplicity.
 Another more recent approach to induce diversity is to use randomized prior functions~\cite{randomizedpriorfunctions}, which we consider an interesting direction for future work.